VectorInstitute/fair-sense-ai/executable/README.md

-# FairSense AI Installers
+# FairSense AI Executables

-This folder contains the files needed to build the Fair Sense AI installers for multiple platforms.
+This folder contains the files needed to build the Fair Sense AI executables for multiple platforms.

-The installer will be built for the same system installed in the machine being used to run the build script.
+The executable will be built for the same system installed in the machine being used to run the build script.

 ## Setting up

-We are using [PyInstaller](https://pyinstaller.org) as the build tool for the installer.
+We are using [PyInstaller](https://pyinstaller.org) as the build tool for the executable.
 To install `pyinstaller` in your system, please run:

 ```shell